 Fancy trying savoury Parisian macarons?
 Then have some delicious fun with these mini French Mushroom Truffle Macarons, using the techniques in my first cookbook, Mad About Macarons.
-Here’s my recipe for the filling.
+Here’s my recipe for the filling of mushrooms and truffle oil.

 from another angle…